 The value of the RMB against the U.S. dollar and other currencies may fluctuate and is affected by, among other things, changes in China's political and economic conditions.
 The conversion of RMB into foreign currencies, including U.S. dollars, has been based on rates set by the PBOC.
 On July 21, 2005, the PRC government changed its decade-old policy of pegging the value of the RMB to the U.S. dollar.
 Under the current policy, the RMB is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
 This change in policy has resulted in an approximately more than 26.9% appreciation of the RMB against the U.S. dollar over the following eight years.
-To the extent that we need to convert our U.S. dollar or other currencies-denominated assets into RMB for our operations, appreciation of the RMB against the U.S. dollar or other currencies would have an adverse effect on the RMB amount we receive from the conversion.
-We had U.S. dollar-denominated financial assets amounting to US\$4.0 million and HK dollar-denominated financial assets amounting to HK\$2.3 million as of December 31, 2013.
-A 10% appreciation of the RMB against the U.S. dollar and HK dollar would have resulted in a decrease of RMB2.6 million (US\$0.4 million) in the value of our U.S. dollar-denominated and HK dollardenominated financial assets.
-Conversely, if we decide to convert our RMB denominated cash amounts into U.S. dollars amounts or other currencies amounts for the purpose of making payments for dividends on our ordinary shares or ADSs or for other business purposes, appreciation of the U.S. dollar or other currencies against the RMB would have a negative effect on the U.S. dollar or other currencies amount available to us.
+To the extent that we need to convert our U.S. dollar or other currencies-denominated assets into RMB for our operations, appreciation of the RMB against the U.S. dollar-denominated financial assets amounting to US\$4.0 million and HK dollar-denominated financial assets amounting to HK\$2.3 million as of December 31, 2013.
+A 10% appreciation of the RMB against the U.S. dollar and HK dollar-denominated in a decrease of RMB2.6 million (US\$0.4 million) in the value of our U.S. dollar-denominated and HK dollar-denominated financial assets.
+Conversely, if we decide to convert our RMB denominated cash amounts into U.S. dollars amounts or other currencies against the RMB against the U.S. dollar or other currencies against for the purpose of making payments for dividends on our ordinary shares or ADSs or for other business purposes, appreciation of the U.S. dollar or other currencies against the RMB against for the currencies against the RMB assets.